PlaidCloud/website/content/en/docs/concepts/workloads/pods/_index.md

 using the kubelet to supervise the individual [control plane components](/docs/concepts/overview/components/#control-plane-components).

 The kubelet automatically tries to create a {{< glossary_tooltip text="mirror Pod" term_id="mirror-pod" >}}
-on the Kubernetes API server for each static Pod.
+on the PlaidCloud API server for each static Pod.
 This means that the Pods running on a node are visible on the API server, but cannot be controlled from there.